 After all potentially locatable calls in a sample period were manually logged, locations were generated for the logged sounds.
 One of the outputs of the CSE locator is a prediction of the time at which the logged sound is expected to appear in all channels other than the reference channel, based on the estimated location.
-XBAT visualizes these predicted times of occurrence of secondary arrivals by displaying a coloured rectangular box overlaid on the spectrogram image in each non-reference channel (Figure 4).
+XBAT visualises these predicted times of occurrence of secondary arrivals by displaying a coloured rectangular box overlaid on the spectrogram image in each non-reference channel (Fig. 4).
+If the computed location estimate is correct, these predicted time-delay boxes are properly aligned with the visible arrivals of the whale call in the non-reference channels.
+Faulty alignment of time delay boxes indicates that the computed location is incorrect, most commonly as a result of poor signal-to-noise ratio on one or more channels.
 Analysts reviewed each location for faulty time-delays by inspecting the alignment between the predicted time-delay boxes and the images of the whale sound in the non-reference channels.
-Locations for which the time-delay boxes were improperly aligned were marked in the logs as unreliable and were eliminated from the final data files in a later post-processing step.
+No attempt was made to manually adjust faulty arrival times, and locations that included faulty time-delays were marked in the logs as unreliable and removed from the final data files in a later post-processing step.

-After locations were manually screened for faulty arrival-times, the following additional automated processing was performed via an Excel spreadsheet:
+After locations with faulty arrival-times were removed, the following additional automated processing was performed via an Excel spreadsheet:

-• Locations that fell outside of the 120° sector centered on the line perpendicular to the array axis were excluded from the data set (Clark et al. 1996).
-In general, with a nearly linear array, location estimates within

-30° of the array axis tend to be unreliable with respect to range, hence are excluded from further analysis.
-These 30° sectors are called the 'endfire zones' (Figure 1).
+• Locations that fell outside of the 120° sector centered on the line perpendicular to the array axis were excluded from the data set (Clark et al., 1996).
+In general, with a nearly linear array, location estimates within 30° of the array axis tend to be unreliable with respect to range, hence are excluded from further analysis.
+These 30° sectors are called the 'endfire zones' (Fig. 1).